connectedbydata/connectedbydata.org/_events/2025-03-20-unconference.md

 Unconferences are participant-driven meetups that focus on sharing, learning and community building.

-This unconference is for people (particularly inside the public sector) who are interested in ensuring that public, community and worker voices are heard in decisions about data, digital and AI.
+This unconference was for people (particularly inside the public sector) who are interested in ensuring that public, community and worker voices are heard in decisions about data, digital and AI.

 <!--more-->

-Come along if you're already working to engage the public through participatory processes or would like to do so in the future.
-Come along if you're working directly with people and communities who are concerned about public sector uses of data, digital and AI, and want to make their voices heard.
-Come along if you're engaging with member of the public on topics other than data, digital and AI and want to bring those topics into your conversations.

-We have about 80 places.
-If you would like to attend please complete the form below.
-We welcome you sharing this form with anyone (and everyone!) you think may also be interested.

-## Logistics
-**When:** Thursday 20 March 2025, 10:00-15:30, UK time

-**Where:** London, SW1V 3AG.

-**Format:** This is an unconference, which means the agenda is decided by you.
-On the day, we’ll ask people to pitch the sessions they’d like to run and the conversations you’d like to have (you can also suggest ideas using the form below).

-The day is broken down into sessions with breakout rooms available for each (several concurrent conversations).
-If you're unsure how this format works you can [watch this short video](https://www.linkedin.com/posts/mgilroy_ok-this-sounds-like-a-cool-concept-but-activity-7258090198394138624-5269/) and/or [read this blog](https://blog.weareconvivio.com/what-to-expect-at-ukgovcamp-ecc37191dc81) which although specifically about another unconference many of the principles will apply to our day, and/or email [Emily](mailto:emily@connectedbydata.org).
+The write up from the day is [available here](https://docs.google.com/document/d/1dasVAb-zvLgXD2UYo6C0SYsuzpkpUHGnNO2ZQ_kLp-M/edit?tab=t.0#heading=h.jgmduqp1336).

-We are proud to be partnering with [dxw](https://www.dxw.com/) and [Projects by IF](https://www.projectsbyif.com/) and [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/) in the delivery of this event.
+We were proud to partner with [dxw](https://www.dxw.com/) and [Projects by IF](https://www.projectsbyif.com/) and [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/) in the delivery of this event, as well as receiving a [UKGovCamp](https://www.ukgovcamp.com/) grant.
 ![Partner organisation logos.
 These are dxw and Projects by IF and Ada Lovelace Institute"](/assets/events/2025-03-20-partners.png)

-This event forms part of Connected by Data’s project supported by the Mohn Westlake Foundation, [Giving communities a powerful say in public sector data and AI projects](https://connectedbydata.org/projects/2024-mohn-westlake), and builds on our convening to date, including our design labs on procurement in Wales (with TUC Cymru) and the National Data Library (with DSIT), and[ our community of practice](https://connectedbydata.org/projects/2024-community-of-practice).
+This event formed part of Connected by Data’s project supported by the Mohn Westlake Foundation, [Giving communities a powerful say in public sector data and AI projects](https://connectedbydata.org/projects/2024-mohn-westlake), and builds on our convening to date, including our design labs on procurement in Wales (with TUC Cymru) and the National Data Library (with DSIT), and[ our community of practice](https://connectedbydata.org/projects/2024-community-of-practice).